vonknio/zulip-wiki/Developer-Documentation.md

 Now, to see the type of data server is sending we will write the response from the server to a file.

 To do so, we temporarily add the following lines to the function `poll_for_events` in `model.py`.
-The function uses long polling to stay to in contact with the server and continuously receives events from the server.
+The function uses long polling to stay in contact with the server and continuously receives events from the server.

 ``` diff